shentrad/idx-creator/README.md

 ## How-to

-This project is a work in progress and can not be built properly just yet !
-Instructions will be added when the code is ready.
+Warning : This repository is a work in progress, compiled code could still produce errors.

+This project can be compiled using the latest stable version of [Lazarus/Free Pascal](http://www.lazarus-ide.org/).

+Also needed:
+- A copy of the latest [shentrad/common repository](https://github.com/shentrad/common).

 ## License